Lesson 1 of 5

 • +Seller profits when stock stays flat or falls

-• +Wheel traders sell covered calls after assignment
+• +Wheel traders sell covered calls after getting assigned shares

 Put Options